truedevopsmk-lab/my-first-public-repo/README.md

 # Example Repository

-This is a Sample Repo
+This is a First Sample Repo created by MK!